healthykitchen101/healthykitchen101.com/kettles/reviews/mueller-austria/mueller-ultra-kettle-m99s.md

 Boil-Dry Protection: Yes

-The Mueller has a standard one-touch switch located on its handle with no digital display or temperature control (+1).
-The kettle doesn’t have an indicator light inside the switch like many of its peers.
-Thankfully, the carafe still has a blue LED ring to let you know the kettle is running (+2).
+The Mueller has a one-touch switch located on the handle (and not the carafe) and there is no digital display or temperature control (+1).
+Positioned on the handle, the power switch doesn’t have an indicator light, but the carafe still has a blue LED ring to let you know the kettle is running (+2).

-The kettle has an automatic shutoff feature which will activate when the thermo fuse detects that the temperature has reached boiling point (+2).
-Keep in mind that this feature will not kick in if you leave the lid open.
-If you do, however, you still don’t have to worry about overheating because the kettle’s boil-dry protection feature will turn off the kettle when no water is present (+2).
+The kettle has the usual automatic shutoff feature for when the temperature reaches boiling point (+2).
+It’s operated by a thermo fuse and only works with the lid closed.
+If you forget to close the lid, there is an additional dry-boil protection feature that turns the kettle off when there is no more water (+2).

 ### 8.0 - Ease of Use

 <img src="https://cdn.healthykitchen101.com/reviews/images/kettles/mueller-ultra-kettle-m99s-ease-use-cllnjwrew002qa18876xhaud2.jpg" alt="A person in a grey shirt pouring water from the Mueller Ultra Electric Kettle (M99S) into a glass." width="300px" height="200px">

-The Mueller is extremely simple to use, with only two distinctive buttons—one for power and one for opening the lid (+2).
-The power base fits firmly below its carafe so the entire thing doesn’t wobble around during boiling (+1).
+The Mueller has only a power button and a press knob for opening the lid so it couldn’t be easier to use(+2).
+The kettle doesn’t wobble at all during boiling, which means the base fits firmly to the carafe (+1).

-The handle seemed sturdy when we picked up the filled kettle(+2).
-It also has a good pouring angle between the arm and the kettle, making the action effortless (+1).
+The handle was  sturdy even with the kettle filled to capacity(+2).
+It also has a good pouring angle between the arm and the kettle (+1).

 However, the handle’s curve is a lot closer to the carafe than the average electric kettles.
-This may lead to some inconveniences for people with big hands like one from our team (-1).
+This may not be the best for people with big hands like one from our team members (-1).

-The unobstructed and large opening of 3.54 inches allowed us to comfortably pour in water from the tap or any container (+1).
-The water level markings are in the middle of the carafe for easy viewing and precise decanting (+1).
+The unobstructed and large lid opening of 3.54 inches could easily accommodate any faucet or container such as a water pitcher (+1).
+It is also easy to see the water level markings in the middle of the carafe if you need to do precise decanting (+1).

-With the cord’s round shape, even though it doesn’t doesn't wrap the tightest around its storage, it still fits tightly to the opening.
+The round cord doesn't wrap the tightest around its storage, but it still fits tightly to the opening.
 After wrapping, the cord only sticks out 3.74 inches including the plug.

 ### 7.0 - Cleaning

 <img src="https://cdn.healthykitchen101.com/reviews/images/kettles/mueller-ultra-kettle-m99s-cleaning-cllnjxr1o002ra1880mt598t2.jpg" alt="A person in a black shirt holding the Mueller Ultra Electric Kettle (M99S) by its handle on one hand and the other hand wiping the carafe interior with a piece of tissue." width="300px" height="200px"><img src="https://cdn.healthykitchen101.com/reviews/images/kettles/mueller-ultra-kettle-m99s-cleaning-1-cllnjy9dr002sa188d8zafzi9.jpg" alt="The removable mesh filter of the Mueller Ultra Electric Kettle (M99S)." width="300px" height="200px">

-Cleaning the Mueller is very simple and effortless (+2).
-Its lid doesn’t get in the way and the opening is large enough for an adult hand to fit through and wipe the interior when necessary (+3).
+We encountered no issues when cleaning the Mueller (+2).
+Its lid doesn’t get in the way and the opening is large enough for an adult hand to fit through (+3).
 The limescale filter is removable for frequent cleaning and maintenance as well (+2).